viniciusfbb/fmx_tutorials/delphi_android_system_bars/README.md

   public
     class function GetNavigationBarHeight: Single; static;
     class function GetStatusBarHeight: Single; static;
-    class procedure SetSystemBarsBackground(AStatusBarColor, ANavigationBarColor: TAlphaColor); static;
+    class procedure RemoveSystemBarsBackground(ANearStatusBarColor, ANearNavigationBarColor: TAlphaColor); static;
   end;
   ```

-#### TAndroidSystemBars.SetSystemBarsBackground
+#### TAndroidSystemBars.RemoveSystemBarsBackground

-We will try to set the system bars (status bar and navigation bar) background full transparent (ignoring AStatusBarColor, ANavigationBarColor parameters) and set the app layout to cover the entire screen, that is, the form will expand to below the status bar and navigation bar.
+We will try to remove the system bars (status bar and navigation bar) background (ignoring ANearStatusBarColor, ANearNavigationBarColor parameters) and set the app layout to cover the entire screen, that is, the form will expand to below the status bar and navigation bar.
 However in older android versions we don't have support to transparent status bar or transparent navigation bar, but some versions have the option to set an opaque color to system bars.
 When possible we will adjust automatically the light of system bars content (system bars foreground color) checking the brightness of AStatusBarColor and ANavigationBarColor to set the dark or light foreground.

 Notes:
   1) don't use this before the OnCreate of main form